rbisdorff/Digraph3/docSphinx/_build/html/_sources/tutorial.rst.txt

 Computing the first choice recommendation
 `````````````````````````````````````````

-Following the previously stated pragmatic principles, potential first choice recommendations are determined by the initial prekernels --*weakly independent* and *strictly outranking* choices-- of the strict outranking digraph (see the tutorial on :ref:`computing digraph kernels <Kernel-Tutorial-label>`).
+Following the previously stated pragmatic principles, potential first choice recommendations are determined by the initial and terminal prekernels --*weakly independent* and *strictly outranking* resp. *strictly outranked* choices-- of the strict outranking digraph (see the tutorial on :ref:`computing digraph kernels <Kernel-Tutorial-label>`).
 Any detected chordless odd outranking circuits are by default broken up (see [BIS-2008]_).

 .. code-block:: pycon
    :name: strictBestChoice